whosonfirst/whosonfirst-categories/README.md

 https://collection.cooperhewitt.org/media/page414

 Tags are parented by sub-categories (and maybe categories).
+Tags can be shared willy-nilly.
 Example tags are left as an exercise to the reader.

 ## Naming conventions